 During the Year 10 Japanese course, students will be specifically exposed to four separate units, "Looney Leisure", "Tantalizing Travel", "Creative Careers" and "Happy Homestay" and the units are designed to prepare students for Senior Japanese studies in Year 11 and 12.
 Throughout the year, students will be further developing their recognition and production skills of all three Japanese scripts; Hiragana, Katakana and Kanji through the exploration of the themes and topics associated with the four core units.
-Students will also participate in a Japanese restaurant excursion linked in with their travel unit.
+Students will also participate in a Buddhist temple and Sunnybank market square "Asia Culture Experience" excursion linked in with their travel unit.